nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `list` displays tasks that are stored in the task list

 ### Editing a task
-Edits the specified task with the given fields
+Edits the specified task, by updating the existing values to the input values.

 Format: `t edit INDEX [m/MODULE] [d/DESCRIPTION]`
 * Edits the task at the specified INDEX in the task list.
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* The input values should not be the same as existing values.
-* If a task is linked to an exam, and its module is changed, the task will be unlinked from the exam.
 * If the index is non-positive or more than the number of tasks in the list, an error message will be displayed.

 Examples: